 This post is a response to the following article, where a veteran finance and economics commentator who happens to have similar political leanings to my own advises young people to go into finance as this is one of the few roots to a secure income as many other secure middle class professions are de-skilled and closed off to new entrants.
 Original post here:

 His advice perfectly captures the reasons I chose a career in the city.
 A graduate front office banking job offered me almost double any other entry level ‘professional’ job.
-I wanted to be able to support myself unconditionally, and the role offered me the chance to get on the property ladder without parental help.
+I wanted to be able to support myself unconditionally, and the role offered me the chance to get on the property ladder without too much parental help.
 I wrote yesterday that money serves as a veil to legitimise social outcomes, and the fact that only by becoming a professional rentier could I become fully independent is a huge endightment of our society and the choices it offers people.
 It’s not a problem of monetary incentives, it’s a problem of power and who has it – and how the exercise it – and I am without question a beneficiary of the power of rentier capitalists and the institutions they have set up to ensure their continued prosperity.

 However, my decision was not just taken cynically, and I don’t feel any great conflict between my role and my beliefs as a socialist for several reasons.
 I thoroughly recommend that young, left wing folk consider a career in banking and would offer the following reasons for those who find it morally problematic: